ThrowMeForALoop/EntityExtraction/README.md

 *** NOTE ***:
 - The default input for run script is the WARC Record Id and hdfs input file, which were mentioned by TA.

-- The output will be written to default folder in hdfs.
+- The output will be written to the default folder in hdfs.
 Please see log in run script to get the output directory which is named by current date

 - If you want to change WARC Record ID and Hdfs input file and output file,  please use command below: